Sacane/JManager/README.md

 ## Why this architecture ?

-Because I felt in love with this architecture.
+Because I felt in love with it.

 Seriously, those are the main reasons I implemented this architecture in this project :